 Greybull is a very small town located in the state of Wyoming.
 With a population of 1,709 people and just one neighborhood, Greybull is the 38th largest community in Wyoming.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Greybull is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Greybull isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Greybull are a mix of both white- and blue-collar jobs.
 Overall, Greybull is a town of construction workers and builders, service providers, and sales and office workers.
 There are especially a lot of people living in Greybull who work in office and administrative support (18.66%), maintenance occupations (13.77%), and management occupations (9.56%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.11% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.